Hometap home

 Many business owners who are also homeowners are often hesitant about using their home equity to fund their business.
 That’s because with some options, like a home equity line of credit, you risk losing your home if your business doesn’t take off and you can’t pay the loan back.

 However, you can tap into your home equity without a loan.
-Home equity investments give you a percentage of your home’s value now in exchange for a share of the future value of your home.
-As an investment, not a loan, you don’t face monthly payments or interest, but instead settle the investment when you sell your home or buy it out at the end of the term.
+Home equity investments give you a percentage of your home’s value in exchange for a share of the future value of your home.
+Since it's an investment, you don’t face monthly payments, but instead settle when you sell your home or buy out the investment at the end of the term.

 No matter what type of business you own or which loan you think sounds best, you’ll want to explore all your options and consult with lenders about which loans you qualify for to find the financing option that best fits your personal and professional needs.